Superlarks use balance to beat Rebels - Austin Daily Herald

 GM (8-4 overall) didn’t have any hitters put up big numbers, but Emma Grafe led a balanced attack with five kills and three assists.

 “We just need to communicate more and not get down on ourselves,” Grafe said.
 “We need to work on the fundamentals of volleyball.
 We’re a very solid team all around.
-Lauren (Queensland) got pulled up as a freshman and she’d doing amazing.”
+Lauren (Queensland) got pulled up as a freshman and she’s doing amazing.”

-The final game was a back-and-forth affair that saw no team lead by more than three until the final point.
+The final game was a back-and-forth affair that saw neither team lead by more than three until the final point.
 The Rebels led 19-17, but GM was able to make the big plays down the stretch and force a few side outs.

 “I was super proud of our blocking tonight,” Southland head coach Michelle Nelson said.
 “We got a lot more touches on the ball and our defense was a lot stronger than it has been.
 Our hitters just need to put the ball in play.
 We were hitting into the net when we had key opportunities to get a point.”

-Southland (3-4 overall) held a 12-9 lead, but the Larks took a 14-13 advantage after Grafe, River Landers and Kendyl Queensland put down consecutive kills.
+The Rebels gained the edge to start the third game as they went up 3-0 with their first lead of the night, but Grafe responded with a six-point serving run that saw her produce two aces.

-The Rebels had gained an edge to start the third game as they went up 3-0 on their first lead of the night, but Grafe responded with a six-point serving run that saw her produce two aces.
+Then Southland (3-4 overall) held a 12-9 lead, but the Larks took a 14-13 advantage after Grafe, River Landers and Kendyl Queensland put down consecutive kills.

 The Rebels tied the second game at 4-4 when Bria Nelson served an ace, but the Superlarks stormed back into it as they used a 9-2 burst to go up 13-6.
 Landers and Grafe each had kills during the rally.